 WalkMe does not come with any content built in.
 You are expected to build all help content from scratch or using templates provided.

 Help Items Editor

 VisualSP does not rely on any separate components that need to be installed.
 The Editor that lets you build help items is built into the internet browser and auto activates so no login is ever required and there is no password to remember.
 Microsoft Edge, Google Chrome and Firefox are supported for building out the help items by editors.
 In addition to those, all other browsers (including Apple Safari, Opera and others) are supported for consuming the content by the users.

 VisualSP believes that supporting and delighting our customers is our Top Priority!
-For us, it's not about our product but it's about the satisfaction of our customers.
+For us, it's not just about our product, but it's about the satisfaction of our customers.
 You are never on your own when you do business with VisualSP.
-We have a guaranteed window of reply from our support team within four business hours or less (Usually we're able to get back to our customers within one business hour).
+Our support team usually responds within 1 business hour or less so we are helping you at Your moment of need.

 WalkMe does not list a service level agreement (SLA) when it comes to support for WalkMe customers.
-A few WalkMe customers that have joined us have told us that sometimes they had to wait a day or more to get answer to a question.
+A few WalkMe customers that have joined us have told us that sometimes they had to wait a couple of days or more to get answer to a question.

 VisualSP's customer success team is separate from our support team.
 However, both full support as well as customer success is included in our pricing.
 While support focuses on reacting to our customer's needs, the customer success team proactively engages our customers.